Skip to Content

 littledotrice@gmail.com | @little.rice

 Michelle Chan Wan Chee is a relational artist who works primarily in photography.
-She is interested in the act of looking; using the camera and manipulated images to generate connections and conversations with people, so to discover, reflect and challenge our habitual impressions of people, places and things.
-She believes that photography is a great tool not only to connecting others but also to looking honestly within ourselves.
+She uses the camera and manipulated images to generate connections and conversations with people.
 Her works often touch upon the notion of home, sense of belonging, human connections and bonding, and familial relationships.
-More specifically, they reflect the inherited familial beliefs that inform our daily gestures and rituals, and explore the Chinese beliefs that have become recurrent over centuries.
+More specifically, they reflect the inherited familial beliefs that inform our daily gestures and rituals, and explore the Chinese beliefs and philosophies that have become recurrent over centuries.

 Her work has been exhibited in Hong Kong and internationally, including the Angkor Photo Festival 2019, Singapore International Photography Festival 2020 and Objectifs’ Women in Film and Photography 2021 (Singapore).
 She was awarded laureate at the International Women Photography Award in 2019 for her series, Crab Seniors.
 In 2021, she received the Prince Claus Seed Awards for her ongoing project, Kaufu.
-The work was presented in a solo exhibition, as part of the Hong Kong International Photo Festival 2022.
+The work was presented in a solo exhibition, as part of the Hong Kong International Photo Festival 2022, and in the M+ Talks: "Miniature as Method?
+Vanishing Acts in Trans-scalar Hong Kong".

 translated by Clementine Cheung Hei Man